ReemaM/dentist-appointment-booking-bot/README.md

 In this tutorial, you completed these tasks:

-1. Created a Watson conversation service.
+1. Created a Watson Assistant service.
 2. Created a workspace
 3. Created intents and entities
 4. Built a dialog
 5. Trained and tested a cognitive chatbot
 6. Linked your trained bot to a UI

-This tutorial scratches the surface of many of the capabilities of IBM Watson Conversation.
+This tutorial scratches the surface of many of the capabilities of IBM Watson Assistant.

 ## Contributors